 For a crime adventure that can still be age-appropriate for mature kids, tweens, and teens, you can't go wrong with Catch Me If You Can.
 It's about one man who keeps outsmarting the police and conning his way into success, leaving a trail of consequences behind him.
 It's also a midcentury period piece.

 Brilliant performances, funny dynamics, and an entertaining plot—what more could you ask for?
-In this movie about race and gender in the American South during the 1960s, you'll learn about the Civil Rights Movement and racial inequality, while also getting some glimpses of friendship and funny moments.
+In this movie about race and gender in the American South during the 1960s, you'll learn about the Civil Rights Movement and racial inequality, while also glimpsing enduring friendships and funny moments.

 The Sisterhood of the Traveling Pants (2005)

-Lighthearted and fun to watch, The Sisterhood of the Traveling Pants is a coming-of-age movie that emphasizes the strength of female friendship, especially during those tricky teenage years.
+Lighthearted and fun to watch, The Sisterhood of the Traveling Pants is a coming-of-age movie that emphasizes the strength of female friendship through adversity, especially during those tricky teenage years.
 It'll also make adults miss the good ol' days when a three-month summer break was a thing.